 A Defined Benefit pension (DB) is one whereby you are given a set value that you will receive at pension age.
 This is usually based on years in service and salary level throughout your career.

 People on a DC or DB pension scheme have had their fund managed by their employer and its scheme trustees and therefore they have been at a distance from the scheme management throughout their careers.
-As we move closer to retirement or early retirement it is advantageous for those on a DC or DB pension to take independent advice on their pension type and make sure that it is still suitable for their personal circumstances.
+As we move closer to retirement or early retirement it is advantageous for those on a DC or DB pension to take independent pension advice to make sure the pension type is still suitable for their personal circumstances.